digitalocean/databases/examples/laravel-contacts/readme.md

 ## Databases with Laravel

+This example uses Eloquent to connect to a DigitalOcean PostgreSQL database, with support for JSONB (see the `favorites` column in [the dataset](../README.md#the-dataset)).

 1. Install the dependencies using composer: `composer install`
 2. Plug in your connection credentials in the `.env` file.
 Use `.env.example` for reference.
 To look up your DigitalOcean Database connection details, see [the examples README](../README.md#databases-credentials).
 3. Migrate and seed the database: `php artisan migrate --seed`